 Either way, go check out Matthew Posa Adventures on YouTube.
 You’ll likely be happy you did.
 And while you are there take a moment to hit that subscribe button and ‘like’ any video you enjoy.
 It takes little effort and helps encourage any YouTuber you watch to keep making free entertainment.

 Little update since writing this post several months ago: Matthew Posa’s YouTube channel has really exploded.
-He’s been YouTubing steadily for a little over a year and half and has skyrocketed the past few months to over 125k subscribers.
-At this rate he will hit 200k+ by fall/winter 2019.
+He’s been YouTubing steadily for a few years now and has skyrocketed the past few months to over 260k+ subscribers.
+At this rate he will hit 300k+ by fall/winter 2020!